 - The exact image job: write mobile-first cover prompts with one subject, one hook, and a safe title area.

-- The channel and page surface: Xiaohongshu notes, mobile social feeds, product tutorials, review posts, and creator guides.
+- The channel and page surface: Xiaohongshu notes, RedNote posts, Little Red Book covers, product tutorials, review posts, and creator guides.

 - The subject details that must survive generation.